Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 The first step is to download Emby Server for Android directly from their webpage at https://emby.media/server-android.html.

 You can go through the installation process directly from Downloader.
-If you’re using a different web browser for Android TV, you may have to download the Emby Server APK file and then install it from your file manager app.
+If you’re using a different web browser for Android TV, you may have to download the Emby Server APK file and install it from your file manager app.

 Once that’s finished, remember to delete the APK file to reclaim some of that file space.